Der Container Exklusiv

-Der Container Exklusiv is a 2006 German TV Endemol game-show production, with the format of early Big Brother Germany (BB) TV shows.
+Der Container Exklusiv is a 2006 German reality television series which imitated the format of Big Brother Germany.
 There were 18 contestants (see below: Nominations).
-The show was broadcast on Premiere channel, which is the broadcaster that showed the 24-hour streaming of German Big Brother.
+The show was broadcast on Premiere channel, which is the broadcaster that showed the 24-hour streaming of German Big Brother, and produced by Endemol.
 The show began on 27 February 2006 and was meant to finish on 31 July 2006 (155 days), but due to poor ratings/subscriber levels, the show finished officially on 5 June 2006 (99 days), with final rounds of votes among all who remained.
 The prize for the winner was 150,000 Euro originally, but due to the shortened season, the final prize was 100,000 Euro (about US$140,000).
 The presenter was Christian Möllmann, a housemate in BB2 Germany.
 They used house number 9 from Big Brother Germany 6.
 The show started with 6 Housemates, adding a few each month.
 Nominations took place on Mondays, at 2-week intervals.
 Each Housemate nominated 1 person.
 Evictions were on alternate Mondays to the nominations, and the evicted Housemate was decided by a public vote of TV viewers.